Aman9798/Interview-Tracker/README.md

    <img src="screenshot/add_question.png" >

 **Interview Expereince Section**
- 1) On clicking on the "View Eperience" button, the user will be directed to the experience section of the page.
+ 1) On clicking on the "**View Experience**" button, the user will be directed to the experience section of the page.

  &nbsp; &nbsp; **Companies:** <br />
     &nbsp; &nbsp; &nbsp; 1) This section contains list of companies that have recruited from different colleges across the country. <br />
-    &nbsp; &nbsp; &nbsp; 2) On clicking on the "Company name" , the user will be directed to page containing experience of different students who qualified the
+    &nbsp; &nbsp; &nbsp; 2) On clicking on the "**Company name**" , the user will be directed to page containing experience of different students who qualified the
     &nbsp; &nbsp; &nbsp; &nbsp; interview of that  company.
    <img src="screenshot/companies.png" >

  &nbsp; &nbsp; **Experiences:** <br />
     &nbsp; &nbsp; &nbsp; 1) This page contains experience of different students who qualified the interview of that company. <br />
-    &nbsp; &nbsp; &nbsp; 2) On clicking on "Read More" button, the full experience of that students will be displayed.
+    &nbsp; &nbsp; &nbsp; 2) On clicking on "**Read More**" button, the full experience of that students will be displayed.
     <img src="screenshot/experiences.png" >

  &nbsp; &nbsp; **Add Experience:** <br />